symbol/symbol-docs/source/guides/migration/post-optin-xym-retrieval.rst

     :nocomments:

 ############################################
-Retrieving your XYM from a pre-launch Opt-in
+Retrieving your XYM from a pre-launch opt-in
 ############################################

 This guide explains how to access the **XYM** (|codename|'s native currency) you were awarded if you enrolled in the opt-in process **BEFORE** |codename| launched (March 12, 2021).